gargrag/webhook/README.md

-github webhook - hipchat integration
+github webhook - slack integration
 =======

-this is a github webhook, on php with hipchat integration.
+this is a github webhook, on php with slack integration.